 Robotic Surgery: A New Era in Medical Science

-Robotic Surgery: Robotic surgery has transformed healthcare in recent years.
-Robotic surgery, also called robot-assisted surgery, is slightly invasive.
-It involves the surgeon using a computer monitor to operate robotic arms with medical tools.
+Robotic Surgery: Robotic surgery has revolutionized healthcare in recent years.
+Also referred to as robot-assisted surgery, it requires the surgeon to use a computer monitor to control robotic arms equipped with medical instruments.

-Remote surgery improves accuracy, control, and versatility.
-The surgeon controls a computer-controlled robot arm from a monitor.
-Using the display, the surgeon can control the mechanical arm’s surgical instruments.
+Remote surgery offers surgeons greater accuracy, control and versatility by operating a computer-controlled robot arm from a monitor.
+With the display, they can operate the mechanical arm’s instruments directly.

-The surgeon sets the robot to perform precise procedures before surgery.
-From his workstation, the surgeon views the procedure on a high-definition 3D camera.
-The surgeon uses robotic arms for better precision, control, and accuracy.
+Before surgery, the surgeon programs the robot to perform precise procedures.
+From his desk, he watches the process on a high-definition 3D camera and uses robotic arms for precision, control, and accuracy.

 Benefits of Robotic Surgery